adrianlarion/simple-awk/README.md

 * Why?
 For every record start with `getline`.
 This command sets '$0' from the next input record - it basically reads the next line into '$0'.
 Print then prints the newly updated '$0'
 * `awk '{getline;getline;print}' file.txt` - print every third line of the file.
 We consume two lines then print the third one.
 And so on.
 Add more `getline` to increase `Nth` printing.

+# About
+* Truth be told I'm also writing this for myself.
+With so many possible use cases it's easy to forget them all.
+* I tried to make this as simple and clear as possible.
+Even complete awk newbs should be able to pick up this easily.
+* I don't claim to be an awk guru.
+As such the way I express myself might not be up to official lingo.
+Or some techniques used here won't follow best practices.
+Kindly let me know and I'll correct if possible.
+* Some techniques will not be production code but dumbed down (or otherwise not 100% perfection)for demonstration purposes.